On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Threats to Validity

-The effectiveness and compatibility of the Intel Neural Compressor tool for quantization might vary for different models or frameworks (i.e., ONNX), affecting the reproducibility of the study in different environments (i.e., CPU, GPU).
-In our results, for some subjects like ResNet and ResNext, their Quantized and QE models show slower latency performance than Identity and Early Exit models in resource-constrained environments (i.e., mobile).
-Yet, for other subjects (like FCN and DUC), their Quantized and QE models show faster latency performance than Identity and Early Exit models in the same environment.
-Conversely, in high-resource environments (i.e., Edge), all subjects' Quantized and QE models show faster latency than the Identity and Early Exit models.
-This shows that for different subjects the compatibility of this tool (i.e., Intel Neural Compressor) for quantization might vary in terms of latency performance in computationally varying environments.
+The effectiveness and compatibility of the Intel Neural Compressor tool for Quantization might vary for different models or frameworks (i.e., ONNX), affecting the reproducibility of the study in different environments (i.e., CPU, GPU).
+In our results, for some subjects like ResNet and ResNext, their Quantized and Quantized Early Exit models show slower latency performance than Identity and Early Exit models in resource-constrained environments (i.e., Mobile).
+Yet, for other subjects (like FCN and DUC), their Quantized and Quantized Early Exit models show faster latency performance than Identity and Early Exit models in the same environment.
+Conversely, in high-resource environments (i.e., Edge), all subjects' Quantized and Quantized Early Exit models show faster latency than the Identity and Early Exit models.
+This shows that for different subjects the compatibility of this tool (i.e., Intel Neural Compressor) for Quantization might vary in terms of latency performance in computationally varying environments.
 Moreover, this tool might show different latency or accuracy behavior for models in different formats (such as Pytorch and Tensorflow).
 Moreover, the visual analysis of the computational graphs might vary with different models, frameworks, or visualization tools.

 Among the GPU-specific Execution Providers (e.g., CUDA and TensorRT), we selected CUDA for our GPU-based environment (i.e., Cloud) due to its notable inference benefits\footnote{https://developer.nvidia.com/blog/end-to-end-ai-for-nvidia-based-pcs-cuda-and-tensorrt-execution-providers-in-onnx-runtime}\footnote{https://github.com/chaiNNer-org/chaiNNer/discussions/2437} over TensorRT.
 Nonetheless, relying on CUDA introduces certain limitations.
 Framework-specific optimizations, hardware-specific dependencies, and differences in precision or ecosystem support could affect the generalizability of our results.
 For example, TensorRT, while optimized for high-performance inference, may outperform CUDA in scenarios with static model execution graphs.
 Furthermore, CUDA’s dependency on NVIDIA GPUs limits our findings, potentially biasing performance outcomes compared to hardware like AMD or ARM-based systems.